zimolzak/birthday-party/list.md

 would work, if you are not sure about buying the "right" thing from the list above.

-- **GMRS handheld radios.** Search for "UV-5G" or "UV-5R GMRS."
-Lets several people in one family share one license to talk on certain frequencies.

 - Any of the **Kindle books** on that list.
 Completely fine to get any of these as a paper book, too (including used)!